$\sigma$-PCA: a building block for neural learning of identifiable linear transformations: Training details

 \section{Training details}

-\paragraph*{patches} We used the Adam optimiser \citep{kingma2014adam} with a learning rate either of $0.01$ or $0.001$, $\beta_1 = 0.9$ and $\beta_2 = 0.999$.
+\paragraph*{Patches} We used the Adam optimizer \citep{kingma2014adam} with a learning rate either of $0.01$ or $0.001$, $\beta_1 = 0.9$ and $\beta_2 = 0.999$.
 We used a batch size of 128.
 For the patches, each epoch consisted of 4K iterations, and, unless stated otherwise, we trained for a total of three epochs.
 With the majority of the nonlinear PCA methods, we used a projective unit norm constraint (see Appendix \ref{ap:unit-norm}).
+The unit norm constraint with the Adam optimizer generally behaved well on unwhitened inputs, but not as well on whitened inputs.
+With whitened inputs, we found that it was better to either use the vanilla SGD optimizer with a unit-norm constraint, or the Adam optimizer with a unit-norm or orthogonality regularizer.
+This potentially might be due to the adaptive point-wise scaling that the Adam optimizer performs, but we did not investigate this further.

-\paragraph*{Time signals} We used the vanilla SGD optimiser with a learning rate of $0.01$ and momentum $0.9$.
+\paragraph*{Time signals} We used the vanilla SGD optimizer with a learning rate of $0.01$ and momentum $0.9$.
 We used a batch size of $100$ and trained for a total of $200$ epochs and picked the weights with the lowest reconstruction loss.
-When using the Adam optimiser, we noted that it seemed better to also use differentiable weight normalisation in addition to the projective unit norm constraint.
+When using the Adam optimizer, we noted that it seemed better to also use differentiable weight normalization in addition to the projective unit norm constraint.

-\paragraph*{2D points} We used the vanilla SGD optimiser with a learning rate of $0.01$ and momentum $0.9$.
+\paragraph*{2D points} We used the vanilla SGD optimizer with a learning rate of $0.01$ and momentum $0.9$.
 We used a batch size of $100$ and trained for a total of $100$ epochs.

 \FloatBarrier